 - Steel Arrow Head Retex: another great retexture mod, changes Steel Arrow's head texture, by the same author of Iron Arrow Head Retex.
 The resolution is lower that CaBaL's work, although I do like the color of the feathers a little bit more than CaBaL's.

 - Well Placed Weapons and Quivers: if Closer Quivers and Longer Arrows is incompatible for you, here's another option (thanks to livewired500 for pointing it out).

-This is a list of things I would like to add in future updates, kind of a "to-do" list of possible features for next versions:
+This is a list of things I would like to add in future updates, kind of a "to-do" list of possible features for next versions (no ETA though):